Parth1234-lgtm/macro-intelligence-hub/README.md

 ## What It Does

-The Macro Intelligence Hub ingests macro news across three geographies (US, India, China) and three asset classes (Equities, Real Estate, Digital Assets), runs it through a 5-node LangGraph AI pipeline, and produces an interactive knowledge graph showing which themes are heating up, which risks are confirmed, and how global events connect to portfolio exposure.
+The Macro Intelligence Hub ingests macro news across three geographies (US, India, China) and three asset classes (Equities, Real Estate, Digital Assets), runs it through a LangGraph Agentic AI pipeline, and produces an interactive knowledge graph showing which themes are heating up, which risks are confirmed, and how global events connect to portfolio exposure.

 Instead of manually reading hundreds of articles, portfolio managers get a real-time visual map of macro risk — in seconds.